1fanyang/abdima/README.md

 -k knowledge base path

-The abductive reasoning part is performed using the executable file (MyReasonerAbduction.jar) with a command \textit{java -jar MyReasonerAbduction.jar knowledgebase.owl observation.owl result.txt}.
+The abductive reasoning part is performed using the executable file (MyReasonerAbduction.jar) with a command java -jar MyReasonerAbduction.jar knowledgebase.owl.

 ## Reference